The Securitisation Law Review: Singapore

 In the case of a loan on security, the lender, on realising the charged assets, has to account to the borrower for any excess over the amount of the borrower's obligations to the lender.
 The corollary is that if the charged assets do not realise the amount of the obligations, the borrower is still liable for the shortfall.
 In contrast, in the case of a true sale of book debts, the buyer becomes the owner of the book debts, and any profit or loss on realisation attaches to him.
 A sale and purchase of book debts without recourse is therefore clearly distinguishable from a loan on security.

-A sale and purchase of book debts with recourse would generally not be characterised as a loan on security, provided that the protection which the buyer is seeking is the obligation of the seller to repurchase the book debts or to guarantee payment of the book debts, as opposed to the obligation to repay the money paid to the seller by the buyer to the extent that it is not recovered by the collection of debts.
+A sale and purchase of book debts with recourse would generally not be characterised as a loan on security, provided that the protection that the buyer is seeking is the obligation of the seller to repurchase the book debts or to guarantee payment of the book debts, as opposed to the obligation to repay the money paid to the seller by the buyer to the extent that it is not recovered by the collection of debts.7

 Discount or interest